golemfactory/yagna-docs/see-also/quick-launch-on-hybrid-net.md

 ### Port forwarding

-In order to experience all the available functionalities, it is beneficial to have a public IP.
-This is required whether you are a Provider or Requestor.
+To help Golem Network grow and become more resillient and stable it needs more nodes with public IP addresses.
+This is helpful whether you are running a Provider or Requestor node.
 Golem can't automatically configure your router to open port `11500`, therefore you will need to manually set it up.
 For router specific instructions on how to forward your ports go to [https://portforward.com/](https://portforward.com/).
 To check if your ports are forwarded correctly you can use [www.canyouseeme.org](http://www.canyouseeme.org/).